Programming Language

 Snippet from Wikipedia: Rust (programming language)

-Rust is a multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
-It enforces memory safety—meaning that all references point to valid memory—without a garbage collector.
-To simultaneously enforce memory safety and prevent data races, its "borrow checker" tracks the object lifetime of all references in a program during compilation.
-Rust was influenced by ideas from functional programming, including immutability, higher-order functions, and algebraic data types.
-It is popular for systems programming.
+Rust is a general-purpose programming language emphasizing performance, type safety, and concurrency.
+It enforces memory safety, meaning that all references point to valid memory.
+It does so without a traditional garbage collector; instead, memory safety errors and data races are prevented by the "borrow checker", which tracks the object lifetime of references at compile time.

 Software developer Graydon Hoare created Rust as a personal project while working at Mozilla Research in 2006.
 Mozilla officially sponsored the project in 2009.
 In the years following the first stable release in May 2015, Rust was adopted by companies including Amazon, Discord, Dropbox, Google (Alphabet), Meta, and Microsoft.
 In December 2022, it became the first language other than C and assembly to be supported in the development of the Linux kernel.